appsmithorg/appsmith-docs/how-to-guides/how-to-use-redis-as-a-data-source-on-apppsmith.md

 ---
-description: This guide helps you to connect your Redis database
+description: This guide helps you to connect your Redis database to Appsmith
 ---

 ## Integrating the Redis datasource into Appsmith